CMUSchwartzLab/TUSV-ext/README.md

 The script `tusv-ext.py` takes as input a single directory containing one or multiple `.vcf` files.
 Go here [https://samtools.github.io/hts-specs/VCFv4.2.pdf](https://samtools.github.io/hts-specs/VCFv4.2.pdf) for specifications on the `.vcf` format.
 Each `.vcf` file should contain SV breakpoints, CNVs and SNVs with their processed copy numbers from one sample of a patient.

 Inputs:
+* `-i` the input directory containing vcf files of different samples from one patient
+* `-o` the output directory with deconvoluted results
 * `-n` number of leaves to infer in phylogenetic tree
 * `-c` maximum copy number allowed for any breakpoint or segment on any node
 * `-t` maximum number of coordinate-descent iterations (program can finish sooner if convergence is reached)